Self-Driving-Car-NDegree-M-Russo/CarND-P5-Extended-Kalman-Filter/Extended_Kalman_filter_writeup.md

 typed from the ``build`` folder.

 The EKF code will look open a WebSocket server trying to connect to a data source, and that will be the Udacity [simulator](https://github.com/udacity/self-driving-car-sim/releases).
 Two different datasets can be simulated, and in both cases we should expect a good trajectory reconstruction.
-The following pictres show two screenshots from the simulator, for the final datapoint in both datasets.
+The following pictures show two screenshots from the simulator, for the final datapoint in both datasets.

 Final Screenshot - Dataset 1    |  Final Screenshot - Dataset 2
 :-------------------------:|:-------------------------:
 ![alt text][image1] |  ![alt text][image2]

+In both cases Lidar measurements are red circles, Radar measurements are blue circles and the green triangles represent the  trajectory estimation from the EKF.
+Moreover, the screenshots show the final RMS error position and velocity, in both x and y directions.
+The requirement for the project is for these value to be below `[.11, .11, 0.52, 0.52]`, and, as it can be seen, this requirement is satisfied.

 ---
 ## Conclusions and Further Notes

-As it can be seen from the video, with these combination of Data sets/Model design the vehicle is able to complete at least one lap on the track.
-I have actually completed several laps without issues.

-There is still some tendency to suboptimal behavior towards the end of the circuit, after the last "chicane" where the vehicle tends to drift too much to its left: a screenshot is here below:

-![alt text][image1]

-As an attempt to fix the problem I collected a couple of datasets focusing on that part of the track specifically and trying either to execute it optimally _or_ to emulate a corrective action, with the vehicle starting in an off-nominal poistion and then driven to the middle of the lane.
-However this did not improve the behavior of the model and actually led to the vehicle driving off the track in other parts of it.
-As said in the Data Collection section, the definition of the appropriate data was indeed one of the most delicate parts of the project: further improvements in this sense could focus both on identifying an appropriate dataset or in verifying if the network design could be improved.
-As an option, for example, Dropout layers could be introduced: the low resilience behavior shown seems to indicate some degree of overfitting.

-Another interesting exercise would be to verify the reusbility of the model by retraining for the second track available as part of the simulator.
-This case, in fact, would be an example of transfer learning with _Similar_ datasets (left-hand side diagram here below, from the Udacity classroom):

-As such, with the appropriate data set it would require only fine tuning, hence reducing the effort needed for training.